 Charlotte Center for Legal Advocacy is a champion for those in need as a non-profit agency that provides legal assistance in civil matters to low-income people in the Charlotte region.

-Funding: Due to budgetary constraints we are not able to pay stipends for interns, but we will consider students who qualify for public interest stipends through their law school, who are eligible for work-study grants, or who can work on a volunteer basis.
-If the Advocacy Center is able to obtain funds for summer interns, we will consider qualified applicants who have tried but who have been unable to secure their own funding.
+Funding: Due to budgetary constraints we are not able to pay stipends for interns, but we will consider students who qualify for public interest stipends through their school or other institution, who are eligible for work-study grants, or who can work on a volunteer basis.
+If the Advocacy Center is able to obtain funds for interns, we will consider qualified applicants who have tried but who have been unable to secure their own funding.

-To Apply: Inquire about financial support, internship or externship programs available through your school, review Charlotte Center for Legal Advocacy’s activities described on our website and send (1) a detailed letter describing your interest in and prior experience with low income people, your interest in the Advocacy Center and your qualifications for or your interest in a particular program or activity; (2) a resume or other description of your academic qualifications (a transcript is not required); (3) a writing sample; (4) the names and telephone numbers of two references; and (5) any other information you wish to include to: email@example.com
+- Send (1) a detailed letter describing your interest in and prior experience with low income people, your interest in the Advocacy Center and your qualifications for or your interest in a particular program or activity; (2) a resume or other description of your academic qualifications (a transcript is not required); (3) a writing sample; (4) the names and telephone numbers of two references; and (5) any other information you wish to include to: email@example.com

 Charlotte Center for Legal Advocacy is an equal opportunity employer.
 Women, minorities, veterans and people living with disabilities are encouraged to apply.